 Getting To San Sebastián From Bilbao

-Nothing specific to report re the journey which cost £12, apart from the fact the bus broke down 20 minutes from San Sebastián, so the 90 minute journey became a 120 minute sauna session in a vehicle with poor air-con that was packed to the rafters with noisy students on TikTok.
+Nothing specific to report regarding the journey which cost £12, apart from the fact the bus broke down 20 minutes from San Sebastián, so the 90-minute journey became a 120-minute sauna session in a vehicle with poor air-con that was packed to the rafters with noisy students on TikTok.

 San Sebastián – What to Expect

 I had been in San Sebastián a couple of days and the fact I extended my stay another couple of days demonstrated how much I love the city.
-It also demonstrates that as its Easter weekend there is very little hotel availability and I should have booked ahead
+It also demonstrates that as it was Easter weekend, there was very little hotel availability and I should have booked ahead.

-On this solo trip I have actually booked very little.
-It’s how I like my adventures plus I like to go off piste every now and then.
-Nothing worse for me to book a hotel for 3 or 4 nights and realise it’s in the wrong end of town or indeed the wrong town which some of you know has happened before!
+On this solo trip, I have booked very little.
+It’s how I like my adventures plus I like to go off-piste now and then.
+Nothing worse for me to book a hotel for 3 or 4 nights and realise it’s at the wrong end of town or indeed the wrong town which some of you know has happened before!

-To say this is the perfect family holiday beach destination is an understatement and the beauty for me is that there are very few British people here (and its Easter).
-Its a slice of the real Spain and the welcome is extraordinary.
+To say this is the perfect family holiday beach destination is an understatement and the beauty for me is that there are very few British people here (and it’s Easter).
+It is a slice of the real Spain and the welcome is extraordinary.

 Mount Igueldo